bbauska/TUMx-DWAPNx/README.md

 of the interactions, or two characters, and the weight as well.
 And, these are all

 different interactions.
-So, that\'s it for this video.
-In the next video, I\'ll
+So, that&apos;s it for this video.
+In the next video, I&apos;ll

 show you how we can transform these interactions, so we can create a graph